-T CR 27: p.
-63 suggests that the proposed construction of coastal embankments would take place on embankments initiated by the national government.
-Please confirm whether or not this will be the case, and update the proposal accordingly.
+accordingly.
 8. Does the project / programme have a learning and knowledge management component to capture and feedback lessons?
 Yes.
 However, the proposal does not provide sufficient details about the Knowledge Management component of the proposed program.
 Moreover, various aspects related to Knowledge Management need to be clarified.
-CR 28 - 29: explained in page 71.
 CR 28: Please ensure that appropriate budget is allocated to KM activities.
-Please complete the "USD xxxxx" field on p.52 accordingly.
+Please complete the "USD xxxxxx" field on p.52 accordingly.
 CR 29: Key factors of success of a project KM strategy include adaptive management and the development of learning objectives and indicators, which are described in the proposal.
 Please explain the proposed project strategy in terms of adaptive management and describe how the project plans to develop learning objectives and indicators.
+CR 28: Addressed, as per the information provided on p.68.
+CR 29: Addressed, as per the information provided on p.70.
+CR 30: Addressed, as per the information provided on p.70.
 CR 30: Please clarify how the knowledge management strategy outcomes will be sustained over time (i.e. at the end of the program).
-CR 31: The proposal describes the existence of KM platforms already in place (e.g. PIM and ICA).
-Please explain how the proposed program will not overlap nor duplicate efforts with such platforms and how the proposed platform to be developed by the program will ensure complementarity with the existing ones.
-9. Has a consultative process taken place, and has it involved all key stakeholders, and vulnerable groups, including gender Yes.
-However, major questions remain regarding the outcomes of such consultations, and the extent to which they were included in the program design. including gender considerations in compliance with the Environmental and Social Policy and Gender Policy of the Fund?
-CR 32: The list of stakeholders provided contradicts information in the consultation section.
-For instance, a list of participant is dated 20 July 2018, although no consultation appears to have taken place on that date from the information provided in the consultation section of the proposal.
-In addition, lists of participants and meeting outcomes seem to be missing for various meetings, notably the village-level meetings that took place (only 3 communities have apparently been consulted, for a target of 8 villages).
-Last but not least, the second list of participants has no date on it.
-Please provide evidence of the consultation of target villages, and the corresponding list of all stakeholders consulted with dates and gender easily identifiable.
-CR 33: There are currently very few evidence that the outcomes of the consultations have informed the design of the proposal.
-Please demonstrate that the outcomes of the consultative process were taken into account in the design of the proposed interventions.
-CR 1, CR 25, CR30: explained in page 85.
-CR 34: Should minority groups or/and indigenous people be identified in the project
+CR 31: Addressed, as per the information provided on p.71.
+CR 31: The proposal describes the existence of KM platforms already in platforms and h to be developed icate efforts with such by the proposed platform by the program will nentarity with the existing process taken place, and has it involved all key stakeholders, and vulnerable groups, including gender considerations in compliance with the Environmental and Social Policy and Gender Policy of the Fund?
+CR 32: The list contradicts information set of participant is although no conhave taken place information provisection of the proof participants a seem to be miss notably the villatook place (only apparently beer 8 villages).
+Last list of participan Please provide consultation of to corresponding I involving all direct and indirect stakeholders of the proposed program. involving all direct and indirect stakeholders of the proposed program. involving all direct and indirect stakeholders of the proposed program.